nmshd/documentation/_docs_explore/62-cryptography.md

 ## Relationship Keys

-With each relationship, there are relationship keys automatically generated.
-These keys are used for signing and encrypting the communication with the relationship on a technical level.
+With each Relationship, there are Relationship keys automatically generated.
+These keys are used for signing and encrypting the communication with the Relationship on a technical level.

-- Relationship own exchange keypair: A pair of relationship own exchange private key (PrivOwnX) and corresponding relationship own exchange public key (PubOwnX).
-The relationship own exchange private key is used to derive the masterRelationship secret keys (transmit and receive).
-The relationship own exchange public key is communicated within the relationship creation change request or the relationship creation change response.
+- Relationship own exchange keypair: A pair of Relationship own exchange private key (PrivOwnX) and corresponding Relationship own exchange public key (PubOwnX).
+The Relationship own exchange private key is used to derive the masterRelationship secret keys (transmit and receive).
+The Relationship own exchange public key is communicated within the Relationship creation change request or the Relationship creation change response.
-- Relationship own signature keypair: A pair of relationship signature private key (PrivOwn) and corresponding relationship signature public key (PubOwn).
-The signature own private key is used for signing the communication with this relationship.
-It is synchronized across all devices and signed by the device signature private key of the device which creates the relationship creation change request or the RelationshipTemplate.
-The signature own public key is used for verifying the signatures of all communications with this relationship.
+- Relationship own signature keypair: A pair of Relationship signature private key (PrivOwn) and corresponding Relationship signature public key (PubOwn).
+The signature own private key is used for signing the communication with this Relationship.
+It is synchronized across all devices and signed by the device signature private key of the device which creates the Relationship creation change request or the RelationshipTemplate.
+The signature own public key is used for verifying the signatures of all communications with this Relationship.
-- Relationship peer exchange public key: The peer's exchange public key (PubPeerX) which is used to derive the master relationship secret keys (transmit and receive).
+- Relationship peer exchange public key: The peer's exchange public key (PubPeerX) which is used to derive the master Relationship secret keys (transmit and receive).
 - Relationship peer signature public key: The peer's signature public key which is used to verify communication sent by the peer.
 - Relationship receive derived secret key (SecPeer'): A derived symmetric key of the master, which is actually used for decryption.
 - Relationship receive master secret key (SecPeer):
-  The symmetric master key for receiving communication of the relationship.
-The key is derived by the relationship peer exchange public key and the relationship own exchange private key while onboarding.
-This key equals to the relationship transmit master key of the peer.
+  The symmetric master key for receiving communication of the Relationship.
+The key is derived by the Relationship peer exchange public key and the Relationship own exchange private key while onboarding.
+This key equals to the Relationship transmit master key of the peer.
 - Relationship transmit derived secret key (SecOwn'): A derived symmetric key of the master, which is actually used for encryption.
 - Relationship transmit master secret key (SecOwn):
-  The derived symmetric master key for transmitting communication to the relationship.
-The key is derived by the relationship peer exchange public key and the relationship own exchange private key.
-This key equals to the relationship receive master key of the peer.
+  The derived symmetric master key for transmitting communication to the Relationship.
+The key is derived by the Relationship peer exchange public key and the Relationship own exchange private key.
+This key equals to the Relationship receive master key of the peer.